Ted Hughes: Early life

-Hughes attended Mexborough Grammar School, where a succession of teachers encouraged him to write, and develop his interest in poetry.
+Hughes attended Mexborough Secondary School (later Grammar School), where a succession of teachers encouraged him to write, and develop his interest in poetry.
 Teachers Miss McLeod and Pauline Mayne introduced him to the poets Gerard Manley Hopkins and T.S.
 Eliot.
-Hughes was mentored by his sister Olwyn, who was well versed in poetry, and another teacher, John Fisher.
-Poet Harold Massingham also attended this school and was also mentored by Fisher.
-In 1946, one of Hughes's early poems, "Wild West", and a short story were published in the grammar school magazine The Don and Dearne, followed by further poems in 1948.
+Hughes was also mentored by teacher John Fisher, and his own sister Olwyn, who was well versed in poetry.
+Future poet Harold Massingham also attended this school and was mentored by Fisher.
+In 1946, one of Hughes's early poems, "Wild West", and a short story were published in the grammar school magazine The Don and Dearne.
+He published further poems in 1948.
 By 16, he had no other thought than being a poet.

 During the same year, Hughes won an open exhibition in English at Pembroke College, Cambridge, but chose to do his national service first.
-His two years of national service (1949–51) passed comparatively easily.
-Hughes was stationed as a ground wireless mechanic in the RAF on an isolated three-man station in east Yorkshire, a time during which he had nothing to do but "read and reread Shakespeare and watch the grass grow".
+His two years of national service (1949–1951) passed comparatively easily.
+Hughes was stationed as a ground wireless mechanic in the RAF on an isolated three-man station in east Yorkshire.
+During this time, he had little to do but "read and reread Shakespeare and watch the grass grow".
 He learnt many of the plays by heart and memorised great quantities of W. B. Yeats's poetry.